|

 ingredients, that may cause interaction with swimming pool

-website store and is sold as MetalTrap Stain Remover.
+chlorine is added.
 I'll give you an "A" for effort!

 ► Green Hair?